Pravargav/Amadeus/AI-imp-Notes/Claude/Course/prod-engineering-eval-n-security/cost-n-orchestration.md

 - Which operation is slowest?
 - Which request types generate the highest costs?

-Often a workflow appears expensive overall, but analysis reveals:

-- One stage produces most token usage.
-- One stage causes most latency.
-- One stage creates most failures.

 Optimization should target those high-impact components first.

 ---